11.3. Facilitating Meaningful Comparisons#

 width=450, height=250)

-This plot is much better, we can more easily compare the earnings of men and women for each level of education.
-However, we can make this difference even more clear using vertical alignment.
+This plot is much better; we can more easily compare the earnings of men and women for each level of education.
+However, we can make this difference even clearer using vertical alignment.
 Instead of bars, we use dots for groups of men and women that align vertically at each education level:

 fig = px.line(earn, x='educ', y='income', symbol='gender',